JMagic-Learner/Regex-Made-Easy/gist-template.md

 `y` - Allows search functions to find the position of parameters

+From experimenting in VS code so far, you might notice that VS code seems to have a number of these Flags on by default.

 ### Character Escapes

 Backlashes in the regex expression are "escapes".
-They are used to find meta characters.
+Character escapes allow searches to account for metacharacters.

+The purpose of the `/` is to signify the next character is not an operator.
+There is a difference in say, a + sign to denote a mathematical equation, and a `+` sign to denote one or more

 Metacharacters are: . [] {} () \ / ^ $ | ? ! * + -